 First year Primary Care residents complete the same requirements as our categorical residents.
 First year residents spend seven blocks on in-patent services (with only three of these being a "call" month), five blocks in an ambulatory setting, and two half blocks in elective time.
 In accordance with the 2011 ACGME duty hour restrictions, their longest “shift” is 16 hours, which occurs on an average frequency of every 6th night.
 To gain night experience, our interns do four total weeks on the night team that is broken up into two weeks at a time (with 5 days being the longest stretch of consecutive nights).

 Second year Primary Care residents spend less time on inpatient and specialty services and instead spend six weeks at the MUSC Children’s Care Clinic Northwoods and three months at Georgetown Pediatric Center.
 Both of these sites provide experience working in the medical home serving underserved and at-risk children.
-Ambulatory experience at the Medical University is continued in the second year, with one month each of ER, adolescent medicine and behavioral and developmental pediatrics.
-Two months of electives allows for the resident to focus on other outpatient specialty experiences useful to the future general pediatrician.
+Ambulatory experience at the Medical University is continued in the second year, with two month of ER and one month of adolescent medicine.
+Two and a half months of electives allows for the resident to focus on other outpatient specialty experiences useful to the future general pediatrician.
 In addition, three inpatient months round out the resident’s year, with time spent on the general wards, in the NICU, and in the PICU.
 Call responsibilities graduate to 28 hours maximum occurring at an average frequency of every fourth night in the PICU to 2-3 times a month during the general pediatrics ward month.

 The final year of residency allows for continued community experience as well as additional elective time to focus on an individual’s interests.